There are plenty of reasons why you might have some old cameras and lenses on your hands and not know what to do with them.

 Sell your old cameras and lenses to online businesses

-If you want the security of selling your old cameras and lenses to a registered business but don’t want to negotiate a price in-store, there are a number of websites that will take them off your hands.
+If you want the security of selling your old cameras and lenses to a registered business online, there are a number of websites that will take them off your hands.

 These can be divided into two groups: actual camera shops who buy to resell in their ‘Used’ section, and websites who will accept any and all electronic gadgets.